hjz/hjz.github.com/source/_posts/2013-01-10-boostrapping-angularjs-with-play-2.markdown

 ### How to make all this easier

-With Scala 2.10 macros, you could imagine automatically creating the JS case classes from a subset of fields in the from the database model and generating customizable CRUD controllers.
+With Scala 2.10 macros, you could imagine automatically creating the JS case classes from a subset of fields from the database model and generating customizable CRUD controllers.